wumm-project/wumm-project.github.io/SIM.md

 * ensuring higher education institutions contribute to innovation;
 * supporting effective and efficient higher education systems.

-Additional emphasis is placed on making use of existing initiatives, and on the intelligent use of digital tools as recommended in the 2013 EU Communication on Opening Up Education.

-The Programme Guide contains a list of key features
-* __Innovation__ in higher education and innovation through higher education in enterprises;
-* __Sustainability__ of university-business cooperation.
-A strong and committed partnership with a balanced participation from enterprises and higher education institutions;
-* __Impact__ going beyond the project's lifetime and beyond the organisations involved in the Alliance;

-which must convincingly present in a successful application.

-The Guide emphasizes that "Knowledge Alliances are a highly competitive part of Erasmus+".
-Common attributes of successful proposals are:
-* reliable relations between higher education institutions and enterprises:
-  Knowledge Alliances have to demonstrate the commitment and added value of all partners, whereby strong and balanced involvement from both the business and higher education sectors is essential.
-A well designed proposal is the result of close cooperation between the prospective partners and based on a solid needs analysis;
-* their innovative and transnational character, visible across all criteria.

-A proper needs-analysis clarifies the rationale, influences the selection of partners, makes the proposal specific, helps to raise the potential for impact and ensures that end-user and target groups are well involved in the project activities.

 ### Award Criteria

 * Relevance of the proposal (Purpose, Consistency, Innovation, European added